 NS2.
-Unique Accommodations

-Students with disabilities who have IEPs/504 plans are eligible for consideration for unique accommodations on state assessments (e.g., allow projection of test for students receiving the Sign Language Interpretation accommodation in small groups, manipulatives, etc.).

-A unique accommodation is an accommodation that requires changes or alterations to the test materials/booklet or media presentation.
+Unique Accommodations (Grades 3-8 A request may be made (pursuant to ELA/Math/Science and Grade 11 Science & team's determination) for a unique US History) utilizing Form U for a student with a specified subject area(s) of the OSTF Students with disabilities who have IEPs/504 plans are eligible for consideration for unique accommodations on state assessments (e.g., allow The Form U must be submitted: projection of test for students receiving the Sign Language Interpretation accommodation in small groups, manipulatives, special devices, etc.).
+Due to the student's need for accommodation that would student to access the state a A unique accommodation is an accommodation that requires changes or alterations to the test materials/ booklet or media presentation.
+Through the Nonstandard A Application in the Single Sign